 The Orvis Clearwater Fly fishing rod is perfect for any freshwater fly fisherman. available in various weights and lengths there is a fly rod for all purposes. whether you fish for small creek cutthroat or fat browns in your local river there will be an Orvis Clearwater rod to meet your needs.
 The Orvis Clearwater fly rod has been designed to cast the tiniest of dry flies right up to a large streamer.

-The fly rod blank can become slightly heavy over a whole day’s fishing but it comes with a very impressive medium fast action that is crisper than relaxed, making it a very forgiving beginner’s rod when learning to cast.
-The sensitive tip does wonders for those 6x tippets and smaller, absorbing more shock than other fly rods in its class.
+The fly rod blank can become slightly heavy over a whole day’s fishing but it comes with a very impressive medium-fast action that is crisper than relaxed, making it a very forgiving beginner’s rod when learning to cast.
+The sensitive tip does wonders for those 6x tippets and is smaller, absorbing more shock than other fly rods in its class.

 For our full Orvis Clearwater Review see our post here.